 Adrenaline is your body’s hormonal “flight or fight” response to intense good or bad stress.

-This hormone essentially signals to your liver to release glycogen — the stored glucose in your liver.
+This hormone essentially signals your liver to release glycogen — the stored glucose in your liver.
 When your body suddenly encounters intense stress, you need extra glucose for energy to endure that stressful event.
 Without that extra glucose, your blood sugar would drop and you’d simply be lacking the energy necessary to perform during that stressful event.

 How does adrenaline affect your blood sugar?